Factory Invoice Price is not the Dealer’s Actual New Car Cost

 $20,742.22 | = | Dealer's true net new car cost |

-As you can see from the example above, the dealer’s actual cost of the car is $20,742.22, which is a lot less than the factory invoice price of $22,239.00.
+As you can see from the example above, the dealer’s actual cost of the car is $20,742.22, which is much less than the factory invoice price of $22,239.00.
 It’s $1,496.78 lower than the dealer’s invoice price, to be exact.

-If you can buy the car for the dealer’s actual new car cost, you would save $4,096.78 off the sticker.
+If you can buy the car for the dealer’s new car cost, you would save $4,096.78 off the sticker.
 This translates to a $113.80 monthly savings on a 36-month car loan with no interest.

 If you bought the vehicle in the above example at $300 over the invoice, you would save $2,300 off the sticker price and be happy because you genuinely believe you received a good deal.
-The dealer will be pleased also because they will still make a $1,796.78 profit from that same deal.
+The dealer will also be pleased because they will still make a $1,796.78 profit from that deal.

 To put the dealer’s profit into perspective, you would add $49.91 to your monthly payment on a 36-month loan at 0% interest.
 Is this considered excessive profit for a car dealer?
 That’s for you to decide.